-Verbal warning, Lunch Detention, After School Detention, In-School Suspension, Out of School Suspension-(detentions/suspensions may vary from 1-5 days)

-Chronic or severe infractions may result in a referral to a Superintendent's Hearing which may result in an extended Out of School Suspension.
+Verbal warning, Lunch Detention, After School Detention, In-School Suspension, Out of School Suspension-(detentions/suspensions may vary from 1-5 days) Chronic or severe infractions may result in a referral to a Superintendent's Hearing which may result in an extended Out of School Suspension.

-C. Engage in conduct that is disruptive.
-Examples of disruptive conduct include but are not limited to:

-- 1. Failing to comply with the lawful directions of teachers, McGraw Central School District administrators or other McGraw Central School District personnel in charge of students. - 2.
+- C. Engage in conduct that is disruptive.
+Examples of disruptive conduct include but are not limited to: - 1.
+Failing to comply with the lawful directions of teachers, McGraw Central School District administrators or other McGraw Central School District personnel in charge of students. - 2.
 Being late for school or class. - 3.
 Being unprepared for class - 4.
-Use or display of electronic devices such as cell phone (\\see exceptions below), CD player, headset, Palm pilot, PlayStation DS, IPods, MP3 players, and hand-held games during school hours.
+Use or display of electronic devices such as cell phone, CD player, headset, Palm pilot, PlayStation DS, IPods, MP3 players, and hand-held games during school hours.
 Student possession of such items is strongly discouraged.
 The security of such electronic devices is the sole responsibility of the owner.
-(An exception to this: Students will be allowed to listen to music during the 3-minute passing between classes and/or lunch periods as long as earphones are used and the volume is at a level that does not disturb others.
+(An exception to this: Students will be allowed to text and/or listen to music during the 3-minute passing between classes, in the senior privilege area and/or during lunch periods as long as the volume is at a level that does not disturb others (earphones must be used when listening to music).
 When walking in the hallway-only one earphone should be used for safety reasons.)